Skip to main content

 Continuous Mode

-The ADC converts the channels continuously without any intervention from the CPU.
-Additionally, the DMA can be used in circular mode, thus reducing the CPU load.
+The Single-Channel Continuous Conversion Mode converts a single channel continuously without any intervention from the CPU, and allows the ADC to work in the background.
+Additionally, you can use the DMA in circular mode, thus reducing the CPU load.

 • buffer directory.